Quantum unique ergodicity for magnetic Laplacians on T^2

 In the following, these probability measures will be refered as (magnetic) semiclassical measures and we will denote their set by $\mathcal{M}(\mathscr{L}_\alpha).$

 \begin{proof} The proof of these facts is now standard in the case of Laplace eigenfunctions~\cite[Ch.~5]{Zworski} and we briefly explain how it can be directly translated in our magnetic setting.
+The main argument is that the principal symbol of $h^2 \mathscr{L}_\alpha$ is $|\xi|^2$, from which we deduce microlocalization properties of the eigenfunctions.
 For the first point, this follows directly from the fact that

 where the constant depends only on the support of $a$.
 Here we used~\eqref{eq.Opa} but we could as well have used the Calder\'on-Vaillancourt Theorem.